Chart Color Schemes

 Logan Central is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Logan Central has a high level of cultural diversity, with 41.5% of its population speaking a language other than English at home and 46.7% born overseas.
-Christianity is the predominant religion in Logan Central, accounting for 49.9% of people.
-However, Islam is overrepresented compared to Greater Brisbane, comprising 12.0% versus 7.6%.
+Christianity is the main religion in Logan Central, making up 49.9% of people.
+However, Islam is overrepresented, comprising 12.0%, which is significantly higher than the Greater Brisbane average of 2.0%.

 Frequently Asked Questions - Diversity